technofocus-pte/aisoltnsazmlopsprv/Lab 1/Lab1.md

 #### Task 2.1: Register required Resource Providers

+1. Sign in to the Azure portal at !!https://portal.azure.com!! using the login credentials from the **Home** tab of the VM.

-1. Navigate to your assigned **subscription** from the Azure portal Home page.
+2. Navigate to your assigned **subscription** from the Azure portal Home page.

-2. Select Resource Providers under **Settings** from the left pane.
+3. Select Resource Providers under **Settings** from the left pane.

-3. Search for !!Microsoft.StreamAnalytics!! and select the three dots against the name and click **Register**.
+4. Search for !!Microsoft.StreamAnalytics!! and select the three dots against the name and click **Register**.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image3.png)

-4. Repeat the steps to register !!Microsoft.Cdn!! and !!Microsoft.PolicyInsights!!
+5. Repeat the steps to register !!Microsoft.Cdn!! and !!Microsoft.PolicyInsights!!

 #### Task 2.1: Create an Azure Machine Learning workspace